 Once you’ve finished this set you’ll have an online store which is up and running!

-There are two main aspects of design that you’ll need to take into consideration when you’re designing your Shopify dropshipping store – your theme, and your logo.
+When it comes to design, there are two main aspects that you’ll need to take into consideration when you’re designing your Shopify dropshipping store – your theme, and your logo.

 Picking a Theme on Shopify